 UL Hospitals was also delighted to welcome children from ‘World Carnival’ at the Presentation Primary School, one of the most multicultural primary schools in Limerick City.
 ‘World Carnival’ is a community-based song project coordinated by Helen Phelan from the Irish World Academy of Music and Dance, UL in partnership with Music Generation and the Irish Chamber Orchestra.

-The HSE and UL Hospitals Group aim to develop a workforce which reflects the diversity of its service users, and which is strengthened through accommodating and valuing different perspectives, ultimately resulting in improved services to our patients.
+The HSE and UL Hospitals Group aim to develop a workforce that reflects the diversity of its service users, and which is strengthened through accommodating and valuing different perspectives, ultimately resulting in improved services to our patients.
 Thanking all the participants in the event, Colette Cowan, CEO of UL Hospitals Group commented, “Our event was about celebrating our cultural diversity, but it was also about recognizing the importance of promoting culturally diverse teams and recognizing the attributes and viewpoints of all staff from all corners of the globe.
 We continue to strive to become an employer of choice within the Mid-West.
 We are extremely proud to have employees working with us from so many different countries bringing a range of skills, talents, diverse thinking and experience in the organization for the benefit of our patients.
 We invited staff from all of our sites to participate and showcase their cultures at UHL and I would like to thank them and all those who took part for their support, we were delighted with the level of participation in our first event of this kind.”

 Laura Tobin, Healthy Ireland Project Lead, Health & Wellbeing, UL Hospitals Group concluded, “I am delighted to welcome staff from across the Group with their families to celebrate multicultural diversity at UL Hospitals Group and to learn more about our colleagues’ cultures and countries.
 Thank you to those members of the committee from our Polish, Sudanese, Philippino and South African communities for their invaluable input into organizing this event.”
+UL Hospitals Group Multicultural

 For more info on UL Hospitals go here.